What to Eat for Weight Loss: Foods That Keep You Full

 Do I need to cut carbs to lose weight?

 No. Many eating patterns work for weight loss.
 What matters is maintaining a calorie deficit while getting enough protein and fiber to stay satisfied.
-Choose minimally processed carbs like oats, quinoa, potatoes, and beans most of the time.
+Choosing minimally processed carbohydrates—such as oats, quinoa, potatoes, and beans—may help support steady energy and fullness.

 How much protein should I eat per meal?